 How to taste wine like a Duplin pro

 See.
 Swirl.
 Sniff.
 Sip.
 Savor.
-Use this 5-step system for each wine on the tasting sheet included in your kit.
+Use this 5-step system for each wine on the 4th of July Tasting Sheet included in your kit.
 Here's how.

 See: First, hold a wine up to a light and look at the color.
 It will allude to the variety of grape used and what the wine will taste like.
 Is it Scuppernong?
 Nobel?
 Carlos?
 Another?
 Color also indicates flavor.
 A bright, saturated hue often means more intense flavor.
 See if you can guess the grape and flavor before you sip.

 Swirl: Consider the wine's body next.
 Swirl the wine in your glass to determine if it is light or heavy.
 You're looking for the viscous streaks running down the side of the glass after you swirl.
 They're called "legs."
 Sweeter wines will leave streaks cling or move slowly.
 That means a heavier body.